DistopicMind/ServerlessImgAutotag/README.md

 * S3  bucket on 'PutItem' event publishes a message with SNS and lambda function AnalyzeImage (analyzeImg.ts) handle it.
 * AnalyzeImage calls AWS Rekognition detectLabel method and store results (part of it) as tags array in ImgItem.
 * AnalyzeImage finally publishes the just update ImgItem with SNS and lambda function CreateTags (createTags.ts) handle it.
-* CreateTags will create a new record (ImgTagItem) for every tag founded in imgItem.tags .
+* CreateTags will create a new record (ImgTagItem) for every tag founded in imgItem.tags.

-* All ImgTagItem records will be updated on image update or deleted on image deletion .
+All ImgTagItem records will be updated on image update or deleted on image deletion.
-* The number of tags returned is a static variable in serverless.yml: REKOGNITION_MAX_LABELS .
+The number of tags returned is a static variable in serverless.yml: REKOGNITION_MAX_LABELS.

 # Backend
 * AWS S3 is used to store files